shriram/racket-embed-images-in-source-text/README.md

 Of course, in the example above, we generated the little dot image programmatically; at that point we could just use the program instead of embedding its output (unless it would take a very long time to run…).

-Consider instead [this file](packing-example.rkt)–which you *can't* usefully view except inside DrRacket (which is the point of this library)—which contains an embedded instance of the Racket "running man" image.
-Running `pack` on that image produces a byte-string.
-This byte-string is also embedded in [the examples file](examples.rkt), which *is* readable outside DrRacket even though it too contains an embedded image.
+Consider instead [this file](packing-example.rkt)–which, again, you *can't* usefully view except inside DrRacket, that being the point of this library—which runs `pack` on an embedded instance of the Racket "running man" image to produce a byte-string.
+This is how we obtained the byte-string to embedded in [the examples file](examples.rkt).
+Once we've embedded the byte-string, we no longer need the original program (except for future modifications): all the information is in the byte-string.

 # Errors